andyagdw/sticky_notes_task_manager_app/README.md

 ## Accessing the Database 📊

+If you would like to view the database:

 1. Download DB Browser. <br />
 Download and install [DB Browser for SQLite](https://sqlitebrowser.org/dl/) as this project uses SQLite.